gwendalminguy/holbertonschool-simple_shell/README.md

 TERM_PROGRAM=vscode
 VSCODE_IPC_HOOK_CLI=/run/user/1000/vscode-ipc-df8becd6-2ae6-41ff-ac9e-492a32994422.sock
 _=./hsh
 ```

 ## 💾 Use of Memory

-The code does not contain any dynamic allocation of the memory.
-However, to ensure the code is free of any memory-related issue, a tool such as `Valgrind` can be used on the executable file, after compilation:
+The code uses dynamic allocation of the memory.
+However, it is free of any memory-related issue.
+To ensure this, a tool such as `Valgrind` can be used on the executable file, after compilation:

 ```
 valgrind ./hsh